quic/aimet-model-zoo/README.md

 ![Qualcomm Innovation Center, Inc.](images/logo-quic-on@h68.png)

 # Model Zoo for AI Model Efficiency Toolkit

-We provide a collection of popular neural network models and compare their floating point (FP32) and quantized (INT8 weights/activations or INT8 weights/INT16 activations) performance.
-Results demonstrate that quantized models can provide good accuracy, comparable to floating point (FP32) models.
+We provide a collection of popular neural network models and compare their floating point and quantized performance.
+Results demonstrate that quantized models can provide good accuracy, comparable to floating point models.
 Together with results, we also provide recipes for users to quantize floating-point models using the [AI Model Efficiency ToolKit (AIMET)](https://github.com/quic/aimet).

 ## Table of Contents
 - [Introduction](#introduction)